RetroRick/Simple-NN-algorithm-in-C/README.md

 # Simple-NN-algorithm-in-C
-Just a attemp to build Neural Netwoek algorithm in C from scratch
+Just a attemp to build Neural Network algorithm in C from scratch